alxdavids/draft-privacy-pass/draft-privacy-pass.md

 The redemption phase allows the client to reauthenticate to the server, using data that it has received from a previous issuance phase.
 By the security of the VOPRF, even revealing the original input x that is used in the issuance phase does not affect the privacy of the client.
-In other words, no server should be able to link a client redemption request to any particular with issuance phase, except for negligible probability.

 ~~~
     C()                                     S(ppKey)
     ----------------------------------------------------------------------
-    var ciph1 = retrieve(S.id, "ciphersuite")
+    ciph1 = retrieve(S.id, "ciphersuite")
     a = pop()
     while (a != undefined) {
       (ciph2,x,y,aux) = a